Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Conduct client-centric market research

-In addition to data collected to understand whether your institution is meeting its social goals, your institution should conduct market research on your target clients to gain a deeper understanding of their needs, preferences, goals and any obstacles to using financial services.
+In addition to data collected to understand whether the social goals are met, market research on the client groups or segments in required to gain a deeper understanding of their needs, preferences, goals and any obstacles and transaction costs to using financial products/services and their distribution channels.

 Traditionally, market research starts with a provider’s products and services (current or potential) and investigates whether clients like or dislike the different features of these.
 However, client-centric market research starts with the client, not the product.
-This means first understanding the lives of your target clients, and then designing or modifying products to satisfy their needs and priorities and help them achieve their goals.
-This type of market research requires that you investigate multiple facets of target clients’ lives—not just the purely financial aspects.
-You want a holistic picture of the challenges and opportunities your clients face throughout their lifecycle so that your products fit into their lives.
+This means first understanding the lives of the target clients, and then designing or modifying products to satisfy their needs and priorities and help them achieve their goals.
+This type of market research requires to investigate multiple facets of target clients’ lives to understand the holistic picture of the challenges and opportunities the target clients face throughout their lifecycle (beyond purely financial aspects).

-Your institution can use multiple sources for client data,60 including client interviews, focus groups, surveys, field observations of target client behavior, participatory rapid appraisal, and data mining of the management information system (MIS) which is discussed in greater depth as part of essential practice 3A.2.
-You can also glean insights on clients by interviewing field employees and managers who have regular contact with clients.
+The provider can use multiple sources for client data, including client and field staff interviews, focus groups, surveys, field observations of target client behavior, participatory rapid appraisal, and data mining of the management information system (MIS) which is discussed in greater depth as part of essential practice 3A.2.
 The Market Research Techniques Table provides a comparison of the uses of various types of market research techniques.

-Market research should include non-client members of your target client segments, and it should seek to identify whether your product/service design unintentionally prevents certain people from accessing your institution’s products and services.
+Market research should include non-client members of the target client segments, and it should seek to identify whether the design of the products/services and their distribution channels unintentionally prevents certain people from accessing them

 Field examples and Resources